mgerdts/spdk/doc/blob_esnap.md

 ### External Snapshot IO Channel Context

-An external snapshot module that implements asynchronous IO most likely needs an IO channel per thread.
-In such a case, the external snapshot module should define `io_channel_get` and `io_channel_put` callbacks.
-The presence of these callbacks will lead to each blobstore IO channel that performs IO on via the external snapshot module to `get` and IO channel and store it in a per-channel RB tree.
-As external clones are closed or threads a destroyed, the IO channels will be released via the `io_channel_put` callback.
+An external snapshot module that implements asynchronous IO requires an IO channel per thread.
+In such a case, the external snapshot module must define `io_channel_get` and `io_channel_put` callbacks.
+The presence of these callbacks will lead to each blobstore IO channel that performs IO on via the external snapshot module to `get` an IO channel and store it in a per-channel RB tree.
+As external clones are closed or threads are destroyed, the IO channels will be released via the `io_channel_put` callback.

 The existing `struct spdk_bs_channel` is extended by adding an RB tree.
 It is initialized in `bs_channel_create()`.